What Happens During the Initial Mediation Session?

 8. Searching for Solutions

 Depending on the progress within a selected time frame, the mediator might assist participants in brainstorming possible solutions.
 Sometimes this is done in the first session; in other scenarios, it is reserved for subsequent sessions.
-The focus is always on finding an equitable and actionable solution.
+The focus is always on finding a workable solution for all.

 9. Moving Forward